yecril71pl/cpp-docs.pl-pl/docs/dotnet/vector-stl-clr.md

 #### <a name="parameters"></a>Parametry

-*punktu sprzedaży*<br/>
+*Terminal*<br/>
-Pozycja elementu, aby uzyskać dostęp.
+Pozycja elementu do uzyskania dostępu.

 ### <a name="remarks"></a>Uwagi

-Operator elementu członkowskiego zwraca referene do elementu w położeniu *pos*.
-Umożliwia ona uzyskiwanie dostępu do elementu, której pozycja znasz.
+Operator członkowski zwraca referene do elementu w pozycji *pos*.
+Jest on używany do uzyskiwania dostępu do elementu, którego położenie jest znane.

 ### <a name="example"></a>Przykład